mkingsnorth/plating_generator_docs/docs/parameters/properties/greeble_props.rst

 * **Level Name**: The name of the :ref:`Level<Levels>` for these properties.
 * **Enabled Checkbox**: Whether the :ref:`Level<Levels>` is activated or not.
 * **Plates/Greebles**: Whether we are creating Plates or Greebles.
-* **Minimum Face Area**: the minimum size of the face to apply the effect to.
-Good for avoiding small areas of an object.

 **********************************
 Greeble Pattern